ni/nimi-python/docs/nidmm/functions.rst

-        Specifies the Steinhart-Hart A coefficient for thermistor scaling when Thermistor Type is set to Custom in the niDMM\_ConfigureThermistorType function.
+        Specifies the Steinhart-Hart A coefficient for thermistor scaling when Thermistor Type is set to Custom in the :py:func:`nidmm.configure_thermistor_type` function.
 The default is 1.0295e-3 (44006).